Mackinac Island – Fresh off First Ferry of the Morning – Labor Day (Lake Huron)

 I didn’t realize until I first read the JAHA website that Hettie Ogle actually managed an office full of staff.
 I also didn’t realize that many of the employees in Johnstown’s Western Union office in May 1889 were women.

 I have since figured out that if Hettie Ogle worked for Western Union for 28 years until she died in 1889, that means that she started her Western Union career in 1861.
 The Civil War also started in 1861.
 As I noted above, she was identified as a war widow.
 Did she have to take a job with Western Union in order to support her children when her husband went off to war?
 Did she do it out of a sense of duty for the war effort, and then she stayed with it because she enjoyed the work?
-I speculate now about the circumstances that led her to her “duty” operating the telegraph.
+What circumstances led her to her “duty” operating the telegraph?

-Now, I speculate about many things.
 I speculate that since Frank Alter Sr. got his start in the railroad industry as a telegraph operator, the tragedies of the Johnstown Flood would have impacted him personally.
 Perhaps he even knew some of the telegraph and / or railroad employees who died that day in 1889.

 The telegraph industry of the 1800’s fascinates me because I think a great deal about my own dependence on technology.